Skip to main content

 According to the Industrial Energy Efficiency Accelerator (IEEA) report, published by the Carbon Trust, the UK industrial bakery sector produces approximately 2.5 million tonnes (mt) of baked goods (predominately bread loaves) each year.
 To do so, it requires energy consumption of some 2,000 gigawatt hours (GWh), which equates to emissions of approximately 570,000 tonnes of CO2 (tCO2) per year.

-However, anecdotal evidence suggests that this is higher than necessary and that a target temperature of around 90C could be acceptable.
-Researchers at Campden BRI are looking into this specific area to assess if a reduction in temperature would be effective and viable.
+However, anecdotal evidence suggests this requirement may be higher than necessary.
+A target temperature near 90C could prove acceptable.
+Researchers at Campden BRI are studying this area carefully.
+They aim to determine if lower baking temperatures remain effective and viable.

-Of course, buying new equipment such as new ovens or coolers represents a significant capital investment – one which may be cost prohibitive for many of the smaller, independent bakeries and may only be feasible in the largest bakery plants which achieve better economies of scale.
-Many large plant bakeries use gas-fired baking ovens as their heating source.
-While baking using electricity can be extremely energy efficient, gas is often preferred as the main heat source because the water vapour from the fuel creates a humid baking environment, which helps to reduce water loss at all stages of the baking process.
+Of course, purchasing new equipment such as ovens or coolers demands a significant capital investment.
+For many smaller, independent bakeries, that cost proves prohibitive.
+Only the largest bakery plants, which achieve better economies of scale, can realistically afford such upgrades, making equipment replacement a strategic decision tied directly to production capacity, competitiveness, and financial resources.
+Many large plant bakeries rely on gas-fired baking ovens as their heating source.
+Electric baking can be extremely energy efficient, yet many bakers still prefer gas.
+Gas provides the main heat source and generates water vapour during combustion, creating a humid baking environment.
+This atmosphere reduces water loss at every stage of the baking process, ensuring higher product quality and consistency.